On Tomatoes and South Louisiana Cooking

 White: On that note, Shawanda, what are your thoughts on tomatoes?
 And don’t you have roots in St. James Parish, as well?
 You’re not just a New Orleanian, you are a St. James and New Orleanian.
 Am I wrong?

-Shawanda Smith: Absolutely correct.
+Shawanda Marie: Absolutely correct.
 My maternal paternal side comes from St. James Parish, Vacherie, Louisiana.
 As a matter of fact, Whitney Plantation and Evergreen Plantation.
 Yeah.
 Honestly, don’t put corn in my gumbo.
 But I’ve never grown up eating tomatoes in my gumbo.
 It’s frustrating when people say that your Creole identity is linked to the fact that you have tomatoes in your gumbo, which isn’t necessarily true.

 Spoiling for a fight after talking tomatoes in gumbo?
 Read more fighting words in “Notes from a Gumbo Road Trip” from our Fall 2019 issue.